HajarMojahid/phenoflex_cross_validation/README.md

 📖 Overview

-Welcome to the open-source repository for our paper "Cross-regional validation of the PhenoFlex framework from flowering date prediction in apple: a study across Germany and Spain". 🌍  The performance of PhenoFlex when used to estimate a common set of parameters across multiple apple cultivars from two climatic settings (Germany 🇩🇪 and Spain 🇪🇸).
-By employing both location- and species-specific calibrations and two optimization procedures.
-Such results may provide a general outlook at the species level.
+Welcome to the open-source repository for our paper "Cross-regional validation of the PhenoFlex framework from flowering date prediction in apple: a study across Germany and Spain". 🌍  We assessed the performance of the PhenoFlex framework when used to estimate a common set of parameters across multiple apple cultivars from two climatic settings (Germany 🇩🇪 and Spain 🇪🇸).
+By employing both ocation- and species-specific calibrations, alongside two optimization procedures, our findings offer insights into species-level phenology modeling.

 🗂 Dataset